andraugust/andraugust.github.io/quantum-1.md

 $$

-But instead their products can be summarized by the following table:
+Instead, their pairwise products are summarized in the following table:

 <center><img src="quantum/pauli.png" style="object-fit:contain;"></center>